fopeczek/teamworlds_old/readme.md

 https://user-images.githubusercontent.com/46483193/160856467-b97a966d-c65a-4f0d-ba28-de5414473040.mp4

 Each player can have utmost 6 simultaneously active walls.
+If you will try to place 7th wall you will hear empty magazine sound.

+Also very imprtant: you can't place too short wall, if you try so, you will hear same empty magazine sound.

 Every wall has certain amount of hit points, just like a player.
 Amount of hp is represented by floating (unpickupable) hearts.
 Each wall can have up to 10 health.

 Newly placed wall can consume up to 5 units of laser gun ammo.
 Each consumed unit of ammo translates into a single hp of newly-built wall.
 Since the ammo capacity of laser gun equals 10 units, a player can place exactly 2 walls, each charged with 5 hp.

-Sfter that they will have no more laser gun ammo, and unless they pick up a refill or deconstruct the wall, they will not be able to place another one.
+ If you manage to get less than 5 ammo, you can still place a wall but, as mentioned it will have less initaial hp.

 Here is an example of placing a wall while having only 2 units of laser ammo: